Dependency Injection

 }

-In this example, injection is performed using the @Inject annotation, and the object type is declared using the @var annotation.
-This example has the same effect as constructor injection, but the code is more concise.
+This example injects via the @Inject annotation, and the type of the object is declared with the @var annotation.
+This method has the same effect as constructor injection, but the code is more concise.

 Note